A Church For The Rest Of Us?

 Sunday Service – 10:30 a.m. to 11:30 a.m.

 Page 2 – 11:30 a.m. to 12:30 p.m.

-This is the really rich conversation time, usually an exploratory extension of the message of the day.
+A rich conversation time, often an exploratory extension of the message.